 Luckily, there are newer technologies that can help those with hearing loss experience high-quality audio and better hearing even at lower volumes.
 Noise-cancelling in headphones can lower the level of ambient noise surrounding you which can make it much easier to enjoy entertainment at reduced volume without sacrificing clarity.

-5 of the Best Noise Cancelling Headphones for Seniors
+The 6 Best Noise Cancelling Headphones for Seniors

 After nearly 6 hours of research and comparing 37 different pairs of noise cancelling headphones, here are my top picks for use by seniors.